sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 // Do Something
 ```

+<h4>Strings</h4>
+- A string can contain an unlimited amount of characters and has methods attached to it.
+- string.charAt
+- string.concat
+- string.slice
+- string.split
+- string.indexOf
+- string.lastIndexOf
+- string.substring
+- string.replace
+- string.toLowerCase
+- string.toUpperCase

 <h4>Objects</h4>
 - Objects are set using the 'new' namespace
 - For code consistancy use capitals for the name of a constructor of an Object but Instance names should be lower case. i.e. var car = new Car();
 - In JavaScript, all objects are passed by reference.
 When you make a change to a reference to an object, you change the actual object.
 Primitive types are passed by value. see http://jsfiddle.net/sjmcpherso/YgEjv/
 - When you change the value of a prototype property it also changes across all existing objects derived from it.
+This is called Prototypal Inheritance.
 - Using delete will destroy variables and properties, making them undefined when you try to access them.
 Though if you call delete on an item in an array, the array's .length is unaffected.
+- Math object used for more complex math functions
+- Math.round
+- Math.floor - Best used to take the integer part of a number.
+- Math.ceil
+- Math.random
+- Math.abs
+- Math.sqrt
+- Math.log
+- Math.pow
+- Math.sin
+- Math.max

 <h3>Array Object Methods</h3>
 - Arrays are objects with extra properties i.e. length, sort and the methods below